MacnMan/document_website/Macnman-Doc/product/wifi/sensors/2-level-sensors/1-macray-wu-four-gen-one.md

   - industrial iot automation device
 ---

-# MacRay-LU4 Datasheet
+# MacRay-WU4 Datasheet

 ## Product Overview

-MacRay-LU4 is a **rugged LoRaWAN® ultrasonic level sensor** designed for short-range precision (0–4 meters) monitoring of liquids and solids in harsh outdoor and industrial environments.
-With advanced time-of-flight ultrasonic measurement and intelligent echo processing technology, it ensures high-accuracy level detection for tanks, pits, manholes, sumps, reservoirs, waste processing chambers, and flood monitoring systems.
+**MacRay-WU4** is a rugged **Wi‑Fi–based ultrasonic level sensor** designed for short‑range, high‑precision level monitoring (0–4 meters) of liquids and solids in industrial, commercial, and utility environments where reliable IP connectivity is available.
+Using advanced ultrasonic time‑of‑flight measurement and intelligent echo processing, it delivers accurate and repeatable level data even in challenging conditions such as turbulence, foam, and confined spaces.

-Engineered with **IP67 sensor protection**, corrosion-resistant housing, and advanced interference filtering, the MacRay-LU4 operates reliably in moisture-rich, chemically aggressive, and dusty environments where traditional level sensors fail.
-It supports LoRaWAN® Class A, long-range coverage, and offers multi-year battery performance, making it ideal for remote and unmanned sites.
+Engineered with an **IP67‑rated sensor head**, corrosion‑resistant housing, and industrial‑grade electronics, MacRay-WU4 operates reliably in moisture‑rich, dusty, and chemically exposed environments.
+It is well suited for tanks, pits, manholes, sumps, reservoirs, wastewater chambers, and flood‑prone installations located within Wi‑Fi–covered premises.

-The device integrates AES-256 encrypted LoRaWAN® communication, over-the-air configuration via Maya App (BLE), and supports intelligent uplink modes including periodic, event-driven, and threshold-based triggers — enabling energy-efficient deployments at scale.
+The device transmits level data securely over standard **Wi‑Fi networks (2.4 GHz / 5 GHz)** directly to **on‑premise servers, dashboards, SCADA systems, or cloud platforms** using industry‑standard protocols such as **MQTT, HTTP, and HTTPS**, without the need for gateways or long‑range wireless infrastructure.

-Whether supporting smart water utilities, sewer & drainage systems, liquid storage tanks, waste tracking, or environmental flood alerts, MacRay-LU4 converts real-world level conditions into instant data, enabling proactive maintenance, reduced operational costs, and smarter city infrastructure.
+MacRay-WU4 supports **periodic, event‑based, and threshold‑based reporting**, along with **local BLE provisioning and diagnostics** via the Macnman Maya mobile application.
+Available in **battery‑operated and externally powered variants**, it enables flexible deployment for both fixed industrial installations and locations where wired connectivity is limited, delivering low‑latency, Wi‑Fi‑based level monitoring for modern Industrial IoT applications.

 | ![](/img/lorawan/macray/macray-lu4-front-view.webp) | ![](/img/lorawan/macray/macray-lu4-back-connector-view.webp) |